spember/gr8conf-2012-workshop/Instructions.md

         bindEvents: function () {
             var self = this;

-            // add a click handler to remove the keyword this.$el.find(".keyword-remove").on("click", function () {
+            this.$el.find(".keyword-remove").on("click", function () {
                 self.destroy.call(self);
             });

+            this.model.on("destroy", function () {
+                self.removeUI.call(self);
+            });

+            TM.instance.on("update:keywords", function () {
+                self.updateDisplayValues.call(self);
+            });
         }
     });
 ```

 When a View is created, a model is passed to it (as we'll see later), which is then attached and referenced as 'this.model'.
 A view contains a reference to it's DOM node in the form of 'this.el' and 'this.$el' (jQuery/Zepto cached version of this.el), which we use here in the 'render' function.
 Note the use of the template, and the fact we pass in an object of values from the model (compare the names of the object with the values in its Template).
 Finally, note the fact that render returns the view itself.
 By convention, a View does not insert itself in the DOM, it's up to the object that creates the View to determine when to do the insertion.

 One convention is to bind a 'change' event on the view's model and re-render when a change occurs.
 That would work just fine here, but we're added some fun css animations for when the bar graph should change.
-To accomplish, let's add functions to update the bar graph width and the counter display.
+To accomplish this, we'll need to update the existing View, rather than re-render it (thus, the flag on the Model to know whether it's been rendered yet).
+The listeners added in 'bindEvents' deal with this notion, as well as responding to when a Model is deleted.
+Let's add functions to update the bar graph width and the counter display.

 *   Add the following to the extend object: